MedSegX/MedSegX-code/README.md

 ## Acknowledgement

-We appreciate the open-source efforts of [SAM](https://github.com/facebookresearch/segment-anything) and [MedSAM](https://github.com/bowang-lab/MedSAM) teams.
+We appreciate the open-source efforts of [SAM](https://github.com/facebookresearch/segment-anything) team.